yellowmessenger/documentation/docs/platform_concepts/studio/overview.md

 **Menu/Switcher** | Access all the Yellow.ai modules here.
 **Search box** | Search for specific information from our [Knowledge base](https://docs.yellow.ai) **Help** | Click to directly access our Knowledge base.
 **Marketplace** | Save time and increase productivity with our preconfigured templates for your bot.
-A template contains journeys, validators, integrators and more.
+A template contains flows, validators, integrators and more.
 **Access control** | Share your bot access with your team members or superiors who would be contributing to the bot building.
 **Notifications** | Get notified of the invites sent by others.
 You will see the notification alert when there is someone shares bot access with you.
 ![](https://i.imgur.com/g8ZnFxE.png) | Check if each step of the flow is working as expected as building your bot.
 It shows what is happening in each step such as values stored, action triggered, condition, and prompt.
 To see the actual preview, click on the icon next to the Preview bot.